Coroners or Inquests

-Mark Mulholland K.C. has significant experience litigating criminal, inquest/inquiry, regulatory and enforcement cases and has appeared in several hundred trials throughout the United Kingdom and Ireland.
+Mark Mulholland KC, has significant experience litigating criminal, commercial, judicial review, inquest/inquiry and regulatory cases and has appeared in several hundred trials throughout the United Kingdom and Ireland since 1994.

-Mr Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, NCA, SOCA, MI5, the US Department of Justice and Securities and Exchange Commission.
-He has been retained in a number of controversial ‘legacy cases’ in Northern Ireland on behalf of former members of the British Army in criminal proceedings, inquests, judicial review proceedings and civil actions.
-He has significant cross-border investigations experience and has led internal investigations and advised US, UK and Irish companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
-He has also appeared in a number of high profile terrorist trials in Northern Ireland and frequently also handles complex civil litigation in parallel to criminal matters.
-He also has significant experience in public inquests and inquiries and related disciplinary proceedings on behalf of the Police Federation of Northern Ireland.
-Mr Mulholland has also prosecuted and defended respondents in regulatory and disciplinary hearings and is also on the Public Prosecution Service (NI) panel of senior prosecutors.
+Mr. Mulholland represents corporations and individuals in matters involving a wide range of UK, US and International enforcement agencies, including the Serious Fraud Office, HMRC, FCA, NCA, SOCA, MI5 and the US Department of Justice and Securities and Exchange Commission.
+He has acted in a number of commercial fraud cases for international clients in multi jurisdictional investigations.
+With significant cross-border investigations experience and has led internal investigations and advised US, UK and Irish companies relating to a variety of laws including financial misconduct, bribery, and other types of fraud.
+He has also appeared in a number of high profile terrorist and other criminal trials in Northern Ireland and frequently handles complex civil litigation in parallel to the criminal matters.
+He also has significant experience in public inquests and inquiries and acts in criminal proceedings, inquests, judicial review proceedings and civil actions, on behalf of former members of the military and police.
+Mr Mulholland has also prosecuted and defended respondents in regulatory and disciplinary hearings and prosecutes for the Public Prosecution Service.

-Mr Mulholland took Silk in 2011.
+Mr. Mulholland took Silk in 2011.
 He is a member of Doughty Street Chambers in London and is also a member of the Bars of Ireland, England and Wales and Grand Cayman.
-In 2010 he served as Chairman of the Professional Conduct Committee of the Bar of Northern Ireland for 2 years; he was elected Chairman of the General Council of the Bar and of the Executive Council of the Inn of Court of Northern Ireland in late 2011 serving until 2014.
-He is a frequent international speaker including at the World Bar Conference, the IBA, guest speaker at the Cape Town Bar Association, the Mike Jones Memorial lecture in Edinburgh and International Academy of Advocates in Kuala Lumpar.
-He has been a member of the Advocacy Training Board for N Ireland, the external assessor for the Faculty of Advocates Edinburgh.
+In 2010 he served as Chairman of the Professional Conduct Committee of the Bar of Northern Ireland; he was elected Chairman of the General Council of the Bar and of the Executive Council of the Inn of Court of Northern Ireland in late 2011 serving until 2014.
+A frequent international speaker including at the World Bar Conference, the IBA, guest speaker at the Cape Town Bar Association, the Mike Jones Memorial lecture in Edinburgh and International Academy of Advocates.
+He has been a member of the Advocacy Training Board for N Ireland, the external assessor for the Faculty of Advocates Edinburgh and has recently been appointed as a director of the International Academy of Trial Lawyers in 2023 having been elected as a fellow in Washington DC in 2015.

-He has an LLM in commercial law from the University College Dublin and has also delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace – Corporate Liabilities and advised on the provisions of the Bribery Act 2010 and Fraud Act 2006 as well as advising and counselling on remediation and effective compliance programmes.
+He acquired an LLM in commercial law from the University College Dublin, taught on the commercial law undergraduate course at Queens University Belfast, the Bar Course at the Institute of Professional legal Studies and has delivered talks to governmental agencies on the Proceeds of Crime Act, Company Director Disqualification and wrongful trading, Deaths in the Workplace & Corporate Liability.
+He has advised on the provisions of the Bribery Act 2010 and Fraud Act 2006 as well as conducting internal investigations and advising on remediation and compliance.

 University College, Dublin - LLM